-Due to Apple's privacy restrictions for files and folders containing personal data in macOS Catalina 10.15 and macOS Mojave 10.14, Code42 cannot back up some files from locations like the desktop, Contacts, Photos, and Mail until you grant access to the Code42 app.
+Due to Apple's privacy restrictions for files and folders containing personal data in macOS Mojave 10.14 and later, Code42 cannot back up some files from locations like the desktop, Contacts, Photos, and Mail until you grant access to the Code42 app.

-Devices running macOS Catalina 10.15 and macOS Mojave 10.14.
+Devices running macOS Big Sur 11, macOS Catalina 10.15, and macOS Mojave 10.14.
 CrashPlan for Small Business users may see a message after opening the Code42 app explaining that full disk access is required to ensure all files are backed up.

 If you already followed the steps below to grant full disk access to Code42 on macOS Mojave, you do not need to repeat these steps after upgrading to macOS Catalina.

 Select the Do not show this warning again checkbox to prevent the warning from appearing the next time you open the Code42 app.
 If you do not click the checkbox, the warning will continue to appear every time you open the Code42 app, even after you perform the recommended solution to grant full disk access described below.

 Step 1: Grant full disk access to the Code42 app